makhidkarun/accrete2/README.md

+# This repo is ARCHIVED
+Please see the Issues for reasons.
+We encourage contributions, if you want to contribute to the code base please ask a group moderator to unarchive the repo.

 This program is based on an article by Martyn Fogg in the Journal of the British Interplanetary Society (JBIS) called 'Extrasolar Planetary Systems: a Microcomputer Simulation'.
 In it, he described how to generate various